 Drodge History, Family Crest & Coats of Arms

 The name Drodge is of Anglo-Saxon origin.
 It was name for a a fierce, powerful person.
 The surname Drodge is derived from the Old English word draca or from the Old Danish word draki, which both mean dragon.
-Although these words became the Old English word drake, which also means male duck, and the surname Drodge may have also been applied to someone who had a duck-like gait.

 Early Origins of the Drodge family

 The surname Drodge was first found in Hampshire where they held a family seat from ancient times.
 The surname comes from the Anglo-Saxon word "draca" which means a dragon or sea serpent.
 Soon after the Norman invasion in 1066 the name made its appearance in the Isle of Wight and Hampshire area in the south of England.

 Leuing Drache, who spelled his name with an early Norman variant, held land in Hampshire at this time.

 The parish of Musbury, Devon played an important part in the family's early lineage.
 "This place was the residence of the Drake family, from the time of Henry VII., for several generations.
 The church is a very ancient structure, with a south aisle added towards the close of the fifteenth century, by the Drake family, to whom it contains some monuments.
 Ash House, now occupied as a farmhouse, derives interest from having been the birthplace, in 1650, of the renowned Duke of Marlborough, whose mother was then on a visit to her father, Sir John Drake."

 And over in Yarcombe, again in Devon, another branch of the family was found.
 "It comprises about 5000 acres, and is the property of Sir H. F. T. S. Drake, to whose ancestor, Sir Francis, one moiety of the manor was granted by Queen Elizabeth."